 - Work with partners who want to transfer property ownership at the end of the 15-year LIHTC compliance period

 Lessons learned through asset management offer experience that can help developers improve the housing they build.
-On an annual basis, Enterprise Community Asset Management issues an analysis of trends in the performance of the portfolio.
+On an annual basis, asset managers issue an analysis of trends in the performance of the portfolio.

 Enterprise works with a variety of local, state and federal income-targeted housing finance programs, including: HOME, Federal Home Loan Bank’s Affordable Housing Program, Section 8, McKinney funds, Housing Opportunities for People with AIDS (HOPWA) and various supportive housing programs.

-Our asset management database tracks project performance, supports underwriters in analyzing potential credit investment, and provides information on equity funds and projects to investors.
-The Enterprise database is fully integrated among asset management, syndication and investment management, allowing easy access to information.
+Our asset management database tracks project performance, supports underwriters in analyzing potential credit investment and provides investors with information on equity funds and projects.
+The Enterprise database is fully integrated among asset management andsyndication and investment management, which allows easy access to information.

 Enterprise provides the same high-quality asset management services on a consulting basis.
 Please contact us to inquire about how we can assist your organization with its asset management needs.

-- More than $6.8 billion in net equity
+- More than $9 billion in gross equity

 While affordability is the predominant characteristic of the Enterprise portfolio, there is also a significant concentration in urban areas with nonprofit sponsors.
-Construction type and age of the project are more evenly dispersed amongst the portfolio.
+Construction type and age are more evenly dispersed within our portfolio.

-- Of the total 1,541 projects in the LIHTC portfolio, 62 percent are located in urban areas.
+- Of the total 1,543 projects in our LIHTC portfolio, 60 percent are located in urban areas.

-- Currently 100 percent of the projects in the portfolio are residential properties, 11 percent of which include commercial space (mixed-use) and 11 percent of which include market rate residential units (mixed income).
+- Currently 100 percent of the projects in our portfolio are residential properties, 12 percent of which include commercial space (mixed-use) and 14 percent of which include market rate (mixed income) residential units.

-- Projects with exclusively low-income rental units account for 78 percent of the portfolio, but overall 94 percent of all units in the portfolio are low income.
+- Projects with exclusively low-income rental units account for 74 percent of the portfolio.
+Overall, 94 percent of all portfolio units are low income.

 Project Sponsor Type

-- Nonprofit sponsors represent 78 percent of the portfolio’s sponsors, although by region they represent approximately 81 percent and 84 percent of the Northeast and West region’s sponsors, respectively.
+- Nonprofit sponsors represent 76 percent of the portfolio’s sponsors, although by region they represent approximately 83 percent of the West regions' sponsors.

 Project Construction Type

-- More than half of the 1,541 projects in the portfolio are new construction.
+- More than half of our 1,543 projects are new construction..